"Your email couldn't be delivered." Again. But why?

 The recipient's email server has completely blocked delivery from the sender server.

-Here’s what an email failure notification caused by a hard bounce would look like.
+Here’s what an email failure notification would look like if you are blocked by the recipient.

-In the context of email bounces, you'll often encounter notifications from "Mailer Daemon."
-This isn't a real person but rather an automated system used by email servers to send bounce notifications.
-When your email encounters a delivery issue, the recipient's server will trigger a Mailer Daemon response, informing you of the bounce (hard or soft) and usually providing details about the reason for the failure.
-These messages offer valuable insights into email deliverability challenges, allowing you to identify and address bounce issues effectively.
+In the context of email bounces, you'll often receive notifications from "Mailer Daemon", an automated system that informs you of delivery issues.
+When your email fails to deliver, the recipient's server triggers a Mailer Daemon response detailing the bounce (hard or soft) and the reason for failure.
+These messages help you identify and resolve email deliverability challenges.

 Soft bounce